SnJake/SnJake_JPG_Artifacts_Noise_Cleaner/README.md

             python_embeded\python.exe -m pip install -r ComfyUI\custom_nodes\SnJake_JPG_Artifacts_Noise_Cleaner\requirements.txt
             ```

-### Step 2: Install the Model Weights (Or you can skip this step, the node will download the model weights itself)
+### Step 2: Install the Model Weights (Or you can skip this step, the node will download the model weights itself after starting the Queue)

 1. Navigate to your `ComfyUI/models/` directory.
 2. Create a folder named `artifacts_remover` inside it, if it doesn't already exist.